msgpo/patchfoo/README.md

 - `previewContacts`: Whether to preview creating contact/(un)follow/block messages (`true`) or publish them immediately (`false`). default: `false`
 - `ooo`: if true, use `ssb-ooo` to try to fetch missing messages in threads. also can set per-request with query string `?ooo=1`. default: `false`
 `codeInTextareas`: if `true`, render markdown code blocks in textareas. if `false`, render them in `pre` tags. default: `false`
+- `nav`: array of nav links.
+Each item may be a string, object or special value.
+Special values are `"searchbox"` and `"self"`, which are the search field box, and link to the current feed id's page, respectively.
+Any other string is interpretted to be a link to the page of that name prefixed with a forward slash.
+An object may have properties `name` and `url`, and that will be interpretted as a link with given name and URL (with `toUrl` conversions applied). default is the list in the readme above.

 ## TODO